bilginyuksel/clighter/README.md

         # When you set `trigger_collision` parameter to False the engine will skip collision effect for bullet.
 But that does not mean you will miss this collision effect.
 If this bullet collides with a character you can catch the collision effect with the character's collide function.
         GameObject.__init__(self, position, dimension=None, filepath=None,
                             obstacle=False, controllable=False, trigger_collision=False)

+    # if `trigger_collision` parameter is False then the function below will not be triggered even if there is a collision but if this bullet object collides with another object and if the collided objects `trigger_colision` parameter is True then the collision effect can be captured with collided object's collide function.
+    def collide(self, obj: GameObject):
+        pass
 ```